 You've decided to bring a furry friend into your life!
 But where to begin and how to decide on your dream dog?
-We got you covered on what kind of dog is right for your lifestyle, where to find him, and what you should consider before making an adorable pup the newest member of your family.
+We got you covered on what kind of dog is right for your lifestyle, where to find them, and what you should consider before making any dog the newest member of your family.

 Dogs are as wonderful as they are varied.
-Finding a dog that's right for you can take a little bit of research.
-First up, consider what type of dog will fit best into your life.
+Finding a new dog that's right for you can take a little bit of research.
+First up, consider what type of dog parent you are, and what will fit best into your life.
 Are you active or more of a homebody?
 Do you have a big yard or a small apartment?
-Do you want your pooch to protect or snuggle you?
-The American Kennel Association categorizes dogs into seven main groups.
+Be realistic about your lifestyle.

 - Sporting Group Sporting dogs are ideal for active owners as they require regular, invigorating exercise.